trustin/sphinx-gradle-plugin/src/site/sphinx/index.rst

 sphinx-gradle-plugin
 ====================
-The *sphinx-gradle-plugin* is a `Gradle`_ plugin that uses `Sphinx`_ to generate the project web site.
+*sphinx-gradle-plugin* is a `Gradle`_ plugin that uses `Sphinx`_ to generate a project web site or documentation.

 Sphinx itself was originally created by the Python community for the new Python documentation.
-It uses a plain text format called `reStructured Text`_ which it then compiles into a variety of documentation formats such as HTML, LaTeX (for PDF), epub. reStructured Text is similar to `Markdown`_ but - at least via Sphinx - has better support for multi-page documentation.
+It uses a plaintext format called `reStructured Text`_ which it then compiles into a variety of documentation formats such as HTML, LaTeX (for PDF) and ePub. reStructured Text is similar to `Markdown`_ but - at least via Sphinx - has better support for multi-page documentation.

-The *sphinx-gradle-plugin* is licensed under Apache License, Version 2.0.
-The plugin was created for Java-based applications.
-The idea was to introduce the benefits of reStructured Text format and Sphinx documentation generator for generating documentation for custom applications.

-..
-Explain what comes along with this plugin. ..

-This plugin contains the python packages and its dependencies that are needed to generate the documentation using `Sphinx`_.
-The plugin only supports the default themes that come along with `Sphinx`_ python package.
-It also incorporates other open source plugins that are helpful while explaining complex concepts within documentation.
-These plugins are:

 Extensions
 ----------